Updated: Mar 10

 Global Earth Challenge™ is the app assisting and encouraging the world’s largest citizen science effort, available on Android and iOS devices.
 Get learners, parents and whole school communities involved.
 Download the app and share your findings.

 The Global Earth Challenge lets you gather important scientific data near you.
-Becomes actively involved!
+Become actively involved!

 Promote regenerative agriculture in your school gardens and your home gardens.

 Crop rotation for animal farming - moving them to different areas allowing land to restore and regenerate.